walk1ng/eirini-release/README.md

 ## Helm Install

 1. Choose a [non NFS based `StorageClass`](https://github.com/SUSE/scf/wiki/How-to-Install-SCF#choosing-a-storage-class) because MySQL does not work well with it.
-For additional information you can take a look at [Cloud Specifics](#cloud-specifics)
+For additional information you can take a look at [Storage Class](#storage-class)
 1. Create a `values.yaml` based on [this](https://github.com/cloudfoundry-incubator/eirini-release/blob/master/values.yaml) template.
 1. Make the Eirini helm repository available to helm: